< // RETURN TO SYSTEM ROOT

 Project Name Primary Target Human Health Benefit Budget Action Directive

-Island Unit Estuary Reversion of dikes to tidal marsh None Immediate Defunding / Halt Construction
+Island Unit Estuary Reversion of human dikes to tidal marsh None Immediate Defunding / Halt Construction

 Chinook Marsh Phase 1 Floodplain expansion / Salmon habitat Indirect (levee repair only) Strip habitat components; fund only utility line safety